Haystack Revisited

 The hunt is on again for Malaysia Airlines flight 370, the Boeing 777 that vanished somewhere in the Indian Ocean more than twelve years ago.

 I don’t know where Vegas has the odds, but I wouldn’t expect the plane to be found.
 There’s just too much ocean, and not enough data telling the searchers where to focus.
-Whatever advanced technology is at their disposal, they’ll need to get very lucky.
+Whatever advanced technology is at their disposal, they’ll need to be very lucky.
 They’re looking for an object about two-hundred feet long, thousands of feet down in the dark, somewhere in an immense expanse of ocean.

 One thing that might help them is that the jet is likely in one or two large pieces.
 Its profile should be distinct, even from far above.
 We know this because there was no debris field.
 It’s nearly certain that the plane didn’t crash.
 Rather, it was “landed” on the water, and subsequently sank, more or less intact.